vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 <alert type="error">

   The current stable version of Vuetify does not support Vue 3.
 Support for Vue 3 will come with the release of [Vuetify v3](/introduction/roadmap/#v30-titan).
 When creating a new project meant for production, please ensure you selected Vue 2 from the Vue CLI prompts, or that you are installing to an existing Vue 2 project.
-If you would like to create or use Vuetify v3 in a test project, you can select v3 in the Vue CLI prompts.
+If you would like to create or use Vuetify v3 for testing purposes, you can read more information at [Vuetify v3 Alpha install](#vuetify-v3-alpha-preset-install)

 </alert>